Guide to Gemini Enterprise: features, pricing, and implementation

 Gemini Enterprise Standard for foundational use

-The Standard version is the basic option for large organizations.
-It costs $30 per user per month with a yearly commitment.
-It’s made for knowledge workers who need company-wide search and AI help based on company data.
-This version includes some data connections, media creation tools, and basic agent controls, with 30 GiB of storage per user for data indexing.
+The Standard version is the baseline option for large organizations.
+Gemini Enterprise Standard costs $30/month per user with a 12-month commitment or $35/month per user without the commitment.
+It’s designed for knowledge workers who need company-wide search and AI assistance based on internal data.
+This version includes selected data connections, media creation tools, and basic agent controls, with 30 GiB of storage per user for data indexing.

-The Frontline version is a cheaper option made for large field teams and frontline workers in areas like retail or logistics.
-You need to buy at least 150 Standard or Plus licenses to use it.
-The main difference is that Frontline users can use agents that administrators set up for them, but they can’t create or share their own.
-It provides permission-based search with relevant connections and works well on mobile devices, with 2 GiB of storage per user.
+The Frontline edition is a lighter, lower-cost option made for large field teams in industries like retail or logistics.
+It requires at least 150 Standard or Plus licenses to activate.
+Frontline users can access and use pre-approved agents set up by administrators but can’t create or share their own.
+It supports permission-based search and mobile workflows, with 2 GiB of storage per user.

 Companies are using Gemini Enterprise in many different areas: